 Form I-539 is also the application for extending of status for an H-1B beneficiary’s dependents, otherwise known as H-4.
 The form is officially known as Application to Extend or Change Nonimmigrant Status.
 Therefore, if your spouse’s or children’s status will be expiring soon, they may need to request an extension of stay just as you also process the transfer.

 An H-1B transfer can be a difficult feat for anyone who does not have years of immigration industry experience.
 There are all kinds of mistakes and pitfalls that can cost you both time and money.
 Hiring an immigration attorney is a great way to protect your investment and ensure that you have the best chances for approval.

-Our H-1B Transfer lawyers have the knowledge and experience necessary to handle your case.
-The immigration attorneys at SGM Law Group are able to file your H-1B transfer premium processing petition in a timely manner and keep you updated on the progress.
+Our H-1B transfer lawyers have the knowledge and experience necessary to handle your case.
+The immigration attorneys at our firm are able to file your H-1B transfer premium processing petition in a timely manner and keep you updated on the progress.

-Contact us to see if you qualify for a free phone consultation relating to your case.
+Contact us to schedule a consultation relating to your case.
 One of our attorneys will examine your scenario and offer the appropriate course of action.